 More about Theoni Bell

 Theoni Bell converted to the Catholic Church while she was in college.
 She earned a master’s degree in journalism and has traveled to 13 countries.
 She and her husband have three children and now make their home in Los Angeles, California.
 Theoni homeschools her children and also enjoys reading science fiction novels, collecting sea glass, and growing succulents.

 Through a devotion to Our Lady of Good Help, I am slowly understanding the eternal consequences of mothering and educating my children.
 But, along with good catechesis, I hope we can simply raise decent human beings. ~ Theoni Bell

 The inspiration for The Woman in the Trees came when Theoni and her family visited the Shrine of Our Lady of Good Help.
 Theoni’s devotion to Our Lady of Good Help began there, along with a conviction that more people need to hear about this Marian apparition.
 The Woman in the Trees is the result of years of researching, writing, and rewriting.

-To find out more about Theoni and her writing, drop by her website.
+To find out more about Theoni and her writing, drop by her website or check out my interview.
 You can also find her on Facebook and follow her on Instagram as thewomaninthetrees (more about Our Lady of Good Help) or wordslikeseeds (more about the book and its launch, including quotes and behind-the-scenes details).